-There are no guarantees in politics and no one can predict the future.
+There are no guarantees in politics, and no one can predict the future.
 All political action has to be based on wagers and hedges.
-We make wagers on what we think is most likely, and we make hedges against that bet in case outcomes we think are less likely occur.
+We make wagers on what we think is most likely, and we make hedges against that bet in case outcomes occur that we think are less likely.

 Opponents of critical support for Biden make arguments that are premised on three wagers that we think are very dubious, and they fail to make fairly easy hedges against worst-case scenarios.